Progress report for ONE22-412

 Figure 8: Rating curves for each farm with best fit nonlinear regression fit.

-The primary data collected with this project (microbial community structure, antibiotic resistance genes, and antibiotic residues) have not yet been analyzed.
-Analysis is planned for spring 2023.
+The microbial data collected with this project (microbial community structure, antibiotic resistance genes) have not yet been analyzed.
+Analysis is planned for fall 2023.
+Antibiotic residue analysis has been completed and stream water residue concentrations included in this report.

 Education & Outreach Activities and Participation Summary